 This covers work-related illness and injury, regardless of where the fault lies.
 In exchange for this compensation, an employee gives up the right to file a lawsuit against their employer.
-Before hiring a Colorado worker’s compensation lawyer, you should first understand everything about workers’ compensation in Colorado.
+Before hiring a Colorado worker’s compensation lawyer, you should understand everything about workers’ compensation in Colorado.
 In this article, we’ll discuss five things all workers should know about Colorado worker’s compensation.

 1. Every Worker Requires Colorado Workers Compensation

+All employees require workers’ comp insurance for any private or public business.
+You are generally regarded as an employee if you carry out any work for a business.
 There are several exceptions to this rule.
-A sole proprietor, corporate office, or member of a limited liability company (LLC) may not be required to have this insurance in certain situations.
+A sole proprietor, corporate office, or limited liability company member (LLC) may not be required to have this insurance in certain situations.

 2. You Don’t Need Colorado Worker’s Compensation If You’re Self Employed

+If you’re self-employed, you don’t necessarily need to have State of Colorado worker’s compensation.
+That said, getting worker’s comp insurance might be in your best interests.
 You do have the option to elect for self-coverage if you are a sole proprietor.
 This could cover you for lost wages and other vital benefits if a work-related injury or accident happens.

 3. Colorado Worker’s Compensation Is Required for Part-Time Workers

+You may assume your employer won’t have to cover you with worker’s comp insurance because you’re a part-time employee.
 You’d be wrong.
 All employees must be covered by workers’ compensation insurance, regardless of how many hours they work each week.

 4. Independent Contractors Are Not Required to Have Worker’s Comp Insurance

-If they wish to have worker’s compensation insurance, they can take this out for themselves, and they can do it as a sole proprietor or self-employed person.
+If your company hires independent contractors to carry out jobs for you, you must not provide worker’s comp insurance for them.
+If they wish to have worker’s compensation insurance, they can take this out for themselves and to it as a sole proprietor or self-employed person.

 5. There Are Penalties for Not Having Worker’s Comp in Place

-The penalties for not having worker’s comp insurance in place in Colorado could be considerable.
+The penalties for not having worker’s comp insurance in Colorado could be considerable.
 If you lack the proper cover for your business, a cease and desist order may be issued against your business.
-You will then need to stop all activities until you take out the right insurance.
+It would help to stop all activities until you take out the right insurance.
+If you don’t have the Colorado Division of Workers’ Compensation insurance, it could land you fines.
+These could be up to $250 per day if there is wano cover existed have more than one violation; this could rise to $500 each day.

 Get Your Employees Insured